arangodb/arangodb/tests/README.md

 So every added test *will* slow down PR runs.

 Please also note that tests in the CI share a system with other runs in parallel.
-So CI tests are not a place to max out I/O, Memory, or such.
+So CI tests are not a place to max out I/O, memory, or such.

 So please use *BULK* inserts to slimline the creation of your test data.
 If you can use a common dataset for several tests, please use `setUpAll` and `tearDownAll` to reduce resource usage.